Castiel (Supernatural): Out of Purgatory

 In "Torn and Frayed", as his penance, Castiel has turned back on his "angel radio" and travels around helping people who have need of help or healing.
-He demonstrates this by healing a sick infant that won't stop crying.
+He demonstrates this by healing a sick infant that will not stop crying.
 After getting a distress call from Samandriel, Naomi summons Castiel to rescue the angel.
 Castiel enlists Dean's help and repeatedly wonders where Sam is, unaware that Sam and Dean are currently not getting along.
 After getting the ingredients for a "demon bomb", Castiel gets Sam as they will need all the help they can get to rescue Samandriel and yells at Sam and Dean for their behavior.
 At the warehouse, Castiel tells Sam and Dean what symbols to neutralize and where so he can enter and gives Sam his sword so he has a weapon against demons.
 After Sam and Dean clear the way, Castiel enters, but is weakened by the other sigils in the building.
 Samandriel's screams cause him to remember being tied down by Naomi who approaches his eye with a mysterious instrument and is unable to help Sam and Dean in breaking into the room where Samandriel is.
 After they get in, Castiel frees Samandriel while Sam and Dean deal with the demons guarding him and takes the other angel outside.
 There, Samandriel begs for Castiel not to return him to Heaven and tries to warn him that "they" are controlling him.
 Before Samandriel can explain, Naomi forces Castiel to kill him for being a "traitor".
 Castiel is horrified by this, but Naomi reveals that Samandriel telling Crowley about the angel Word of God tablet puts all in angels in danger and Castiel is a hero.
 Under her orders, he claims to Sam and Dean that he was forced to kill Samandriel in self-defense and that he is taking him back to Heaven to put him to rest (in reality so Naomi can determine just how much he broke), but his weird behavior and the fact that his eye starts bleeding arouses Sam and Dean's suspicions that he is being controlled.